In this article, we will discuss the implementation of JSON Web Token Authentication in Angular 8 application by using angular2-jwt

 What is JWT?

-JWT or JSON Web Token is an encrypted string which contains information related to the logged in user and secret key, this token is generated at server end after a user is authentication.
+JWT or JSON Web Token is an encrypted string that contains information related to the logged-in user and secret key, this token is generated at the server after user authentication.
 This JWT is used for further communication between clients and servers.

 After getting JWT from the server, every HTTP call to RESTful APIs must have an Authorization header set with JWT, which is encoded at the server end for authenticating the source.
 After successful validation data is transferred.